Vyral/charlie-epstein-blog/_posts/2017-09-26-dont-get-suedknow-your-revenue-sharing-fees.md

 Where does the other half go?
 Well, 0.25% of it goes toward the 12b-1 fee, which is the commission paid to your broker and what you use to pay for marketing by that mutual fund company.

 Of the remaining 0.25%, about 0.2% goes toward shareholder servicing fees—that’s revenue sharing.
 That’s what the fund company is paying your record keeper to get on the platform and have access to your employees.
 In other words, it’s a slotting fee.
-A lot of the litigation I spoke of involves the lawyers arguing that that 20% is really your employees’ money and should be paid back to them.
+A lot of the litigation I spoke of involves the lawyers arguing that this 20% is really your employees’ money and should be paid back to them.

 The remaining 0.05% goes toward sub-transfer agent fees.
 These are paid to the company that tracks the money your employees move from fund to fund.